google/fonts/ofl/yantramanav/upstream_info.md

 ## Confidence

 High — the repository URL is referenced in the DESCRIPTION.en_us.html of the google/fonts entry, and the designer matches the METADATA.pb attribution.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/yantramanav/` referencing the upstream gftools-builder-compatible source at the pinned commit `e40db8e` (`UFO/Thin/Yantramanav-Thin.ufo`, `UFO/Light/Yantramanav-Light.ufo`, `UFO/Regular/Yantramanav-Regular.ufo`, `UFO/Medium/Yantramanav-Medium.ufo`, `UFO/Bold/Yantramanav-Bold.ufo`, `UFO/Black/Yantramanav-Black.ufo`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.